-“God, grant me the serenity to accept the things I cannot change; the courage to change the things that I can; and the wisdom to know the difference.” ― Reinhold Niebuhr, The Serenity Prayer
+“God, grant me the serenity to accept the things I cannot change; the courage to change the things that I can; and the wisdom to know the difference.” ― Reinhold Niebuhr

 Lesson 7: Love yourself

-To love yourself means to be whole; to be content with yourself.
+To love yourself means to be whole; to be happy with yourself.

 To love yourself means to be by your side; to never give up on yourself.

-To love yourself means to improve yourself; to become your best self.
+To love yourself means to improve yourself; to become the best version of yourself.

 To love yourself means to be able to give and receive love.

-“The man who does not value himself, cannot value anything or anyone.” ― Ayn Rand, The Virtue of Selfishness
+“The man who does not value himself, cannot value anything or anyone.” ― Ayn Rand

 Lesson 8: Be yourself

 To be yourself means to be your purest self.
 It means to be in alignment with your truest thoughts, words and actions.
-It means to celebrate yourself unapologetically.
 It means to express the knowing and loving of yourself.

 “If a man does not keep pace with his companions, perhaps it is because he hears a different drummer.
 Let him step to the music he hears, however measured or far away.” ― Henry David Thoreau